Limit curves for zeros of sections of exponential integrals: Main results

-\begin{theorem} Let $F$ be an exponential integral function as in \hyperref[sec_prelims]{Section \ref*{sec_prelims}} and let $\{N\}$ be a subsequence of the indices $\{n\}$ as defined above. \begin{enumerate}[label=(\roman*)] \item Let $\{z_N\}$ be a sequence of complex numbers such that $s_N[F](Nz_N) = 0$ for all $N$ which has a limit point in the region $V_{a,b} \cap \{z \in \C : \Re(z) < 0\}$.
+\begin{theorem} Let $F$ be an exponential integral function as described in \hyperref[sec_prelims]{Section \ref*{sec_prelims}} and let $\{n\}$ be any subsequence of the natural numbers. \begin{enumerate}[label=(\roman*)] \item Let $\{z_n\}$ be a sequence of complex numbers such that $s_n[F](nz_n) = 0$ for all $n$ which has a limit point in the region $V_{a,b} \cap \{z \in \C : \Re(z) < 0\}$.
 Then the elements of the sequence satisfy

-as $N \to \infty$. \item Let $\{z_N\}$ be a sequence of complex numbers such that $s_N[F](Nz_N) = 0$ for all $N$ which has a limit point in the region $V_{a,b} \cap \{z \in \C : \Re(z) > 0\}$.
+as $n \to \infty$. \item Let $\{z_n\}$ be a sequence of complex numbers such that $s_n[F](nz_n) = 0$ for all $n$ which has a limit point in the region $V_{a,b} \cap \{z \in \C : \Re(z) > 0\}$.
 Then the elements of the sequence satisfy

-as $N \to \infty$. \end{enumerate} \end{theorem}
+as $b \to \infty$. \end{enumerate} \end{theorem}